What do facilitators do?

 To obtain a CPF designation, facilitators undergo a thorough peer review and assessment of their knowledge and skills.
 The CPF is not connected to any particular training, philosophy, or approach to facilitation.
 It is the demonstration of effective facilitation know-how that matters.

 For clients, working with a CPF provides an assurance that the facilitator has met the internationally recognised standard for effective facilitation of group processes.
-The credential is the leading indicator that a facilitator is competent in each of the core facilitator competencies.
+The credential is the leading indicator that a facilitator is competent in each of the IAF Core competencies.

 The IAF maintains a directory of IAF Certified™ Professional Facilitators (CPF), searchable by IAF region and chapters.